 The main feature of the new space is plants.
 These aren’t just ferns sitting in a concrete pot by the road, though—these plants were specifically chosen because they clean the air they bring in and put out a lot of oxygen, and will be placed, hanging, from the underside of the raised highway.
 Using the architects’ plan, the firm estimates that the plants would reduce carbon emissions in the area by a fifth.

-So, to help keep up this living scenery, the plan is to open the covered area as much as possible to allow in natural light, while also funneling water from a natural water harvesting system to water the plants and clean the surface areas.
+To help keep up this living scenery, the plan is to open the covered area as much as possible to allow in natural light, while also funneling water from a natural water harvesting system to water the plants and clean the surface areas.
 These will be coupled with bike paths, benches, planters, tables, and four designated blocks to house culture, food, services, and shops to make the area that was once such an eyesore into a welcoming urban environment.

 News Source: Inhabitat.com